stats-learning-fall2019/final-project/docs/homework3.md

 ## III.
 Methods of Evaluation

 ## IV.
-Potential Difficulties
+Potential (General) Difficulties and Concerns
 Preliminary analysis of the dataset has revealed that the data is sparsely populated and will require a significant amount of data cleansing before it will be usable.
+Many of the variables are also redundant; therefore, the actual number of usable variables is likely closer to 90.

+The data set spans over four decades of observations, and the data was collected by multiple agencies.
+As a result, the data may be inconsistent in quality, and the data collection methodology that was used may have changed over time.
+These factors will likely introduce sources of irreducible errors into models generated from this data.
+According to the documentation, many of the variables were introduced after 1997; therefore, we will need to make a case-by-case decision about the inclusion of these older observations, depending on the nature of the research question and the needed features.